Search

 But on the same note, if the investments perform poorly, your payments may decrease, like regular investment accounts.
 An immediate variable annuity may be a great addition to your retirement income plan if you've already maxed out your Roth IRA or 401(k).
 So you can focus on your goals, knowing you won't outlive your money.
 Thrivent does not currently offer variable immediate annuities.

-Read more: What is a variable annuity?
+Read more: What is a variable annuity & how does it work?

 Annuity payout options

-When should you consider an immediate annuity?
+Who should consider an immediate annuity?

 You may want to consider an immediate annuity if you fall into one of these scenarios:

-• You're entering retirement soon and need a secure way to generate income when retired.
-Payments begin right away, and it’s one way of turning savings into income for the rest of your life.
+• You're entering retirement soon and need a secure way to generate income when you're retired.
+Payments begin right away, and it's one way of turning savings into income for the rest of your life.

 • You're looking for a secure way to generate income in retirement.